danrahn/MarkerEditorForPlex/README.md

 Some clients also support multiple intros, despite Plex not generating multiple markers themselves (web, desktop, and AndroidTV apps tested), so this project can also be used to add credit skips to episodes.

+## Known Issues

+It appears that after adding a new episode to a season and Plex's intro detection runs again, it will wipe out any existing markers.
+Work is planned to address this in as smooth of a way as possible.

 ## Usage

 ### First Run Steps